Word equation: Systems of word equations

 One can define systems of word equations in the natural way.
-A solution of such a system $S$ is a morphism $h$ that solves simultaneously every equation in $S$.
+A solution of such a system $S$ is an assignment $h$ that solves simultaneously every equation in $S$.
 A natural extension is to consider Boolean formulas of word equations, in which also negation and disjunction is allowed.
 In fact, every system (and even every Boolean formula) of word equations, is equivalent to a single word equation.
 Thus, many results on word equations generalise immediately to such systems (resp. formulas).
 It must be said, however, that the transformation into a single word equation can introduce extra unknowns, and this is sometimes by necessity.

 Two word equations (or systems thereof) are called equivalent if they have the same set of solutions.
 A system of word equations is called independent if it is not equivalent to any of its proper subsystems.
 Put another way, an independent system $S$ of word equations is one such that every $E\in S$ can be solved "independently", i.e., without solving any of the other $E'\in S$.
 An interesting compactness theorem, usually bearing the name of Andrzej Ehrenfeucht, states that an infinite system of word equations, and with a finite number of unknowns, is necessarily equivalent to one of its finite subsystems.
 It follows that any independent system of word equations with a finite number of unknowns is itself finite.